TextRanch

 One of our experts will correct your English.

-Both phrases are correct, but they are used in different contexts.
+These are both correct English phrases, but they would be used in distinct contexts.
 'You may notice' is used when you want to suggest that someone might observe something in the future, while 'you may have noticed' is used when you want to suggest that someone might have already observed something in the past.

 This phrase is correct and commonly used in English.